Do you find your clients can’t afford you?

 There is a particular type of person who I feel most strongly called to work with and with whom I do my best work and get the best results.

 She also feels uncomfortable about the whole idea of “sales”.
-If she’s really honest she might even admit that she sometimes avoids inviting potential clients to find out more for fear of appearing to be “salesy”.
+If she’s really honest she might even admit that she sometimes avoids inviting potential clients to find out more for fear of appearing to be “salesy” or just out for her own gain.

-As a result she might have been in business for a whole year or more (sometimes even 4 or 5) without getting many clients or seeing the consistent income she’d hoped for.
+As a result she might have been in business for a whole year or more (sometimes even 4 or 5 or 7) without seeing the consistent income she’d hoped for.

 And very often she doesn’t get the help she needs until it’s really truly crunch time.